VasuBhog/Senior-Project/project-description.md

 [Credit for Statistics](https://www.iii.org/fact-statistic/facts-statistics-highway-safety)

 ## Inadequacy of Current Solutions
-There is no device that currently out there that detects objects, tired drivers, a road signs for drivers.
-There are currently only advanced cars that cost hundred of thousand of dollars that have sensors and cameras built in the vehicle.
+There is no device that currently out there that detects objects, tired drivers, and road signs for drivers.
+There are currently only advanced cars that cost additional ehundred of thousand of dollars that have sensors and cameras built in the vehicle.
 Not everyone can afford expensive vehicles, therefore a device that can detect and notify dangerous objects and distractions on the road will reduce the likelihood of a crash along with increasing the safety.

 ## Background Skills and Interest